 Municipal Action Plan

-In April 2018, Severn Council further demonstrated the township’s commitment to preserving its natural environment by taking action on climate change and approved a model resolution to join the Federation of Canadian Municipalities Partners for Climate Protection program.
-Since joining, the township has achieved Milestone 1 and is currently working with SSS to achieve Milestones 2 and 3.
+In April 2018, Severn Council further demonstrated the Township’s commitment to preserving its natural environment by taking action on climate change and approved a model resolution to join the Federation of Canadian Municipalities Partners for Climate Protection (PCP) program.
+Since joining, the Township has achieved Milestone 1, 2 and 3, and is currently working with SSS to achieve Milestones 4 and 5.

 GHG emission summary